Loading...

 Portion Control

-Reduce the portion size of white rice and wheat chapati you consume.
-Smaller portions can lead to a smaller glucose response.
+Reduce the portion size of white rice and wheat chapati you consume in one sitting.
+Smaller portions help in minimizing glucose spikes.

 Add Healthy Fats

-Incorporate healthy fats such as avocado, nuts, or olive oil into your meal.
-Fats can slow down the absorption of glucose.
+Incorporate healthy fats like avocados, nuts, or olive oil into your meal.
+Fats can slow the digestion of carbohydrates, leading to a more gradual increase in blood sugar.

 Stay Hydrated